-Built entirely of the stone, the 16th century Ponte di Rialto is one of the city`s top tourist attractions.
+Built entirely of the stone, the 16th century Ponte di Rialto is one of the top tourist attractions in Venice.
 An elegant bridge connecting the San Marco and San Polo districts of Venice stretching across the narrowest point of the Grand Canal is a Renaissance architectural and engineering marvel.

 The only mean of crossing the Grand Canal until the 19th century has become symbol of Venice and is perhaps the best spot to watch the gondolas and vaporettos.
 The oldest of the four bridges across the Grand Canal has pricey boutiques and souvenir shops lining its grand staircase.